tbattista/simplegym-2025/README.md

-# 🏋️ Gym Log Template Editor
+# 👻 Ghost Gym - Log Book

 A modern web-based application for creating personalized gym workout logs from Word document templates.
+Part of the Ghost Gym series of fitness web applications.
 Built with FastAPI backend and responsive frontend.

 ## ✨ Features